-During the 2013 year of assessment, Y (aged 34) earned a salary of R186 200.
-Y contributed R46 900 to ABC Medical Aid Scheme.
-Y's employer paid R24 000 of the R46 900.
-The R24 000 paid by Y's employer was included as a taxable fringe benefit in Y's hands.
-Y's employer withheld employees' tax of R22 542 from the remuneration of R210 200.
+During the 2014 year of assessment, Y (aged 34) earned a salary of R186 200.
+Y contributed R46 900 to ABC, a registered medical scheme.
+Y's employer paid R24 000 of the R46 900, which was included in Y's income as a taxable benefit.
+Y's employer withheld employees' tax of R21 126 from the remuneration of R210 200.
 All amounts are correctly reflected on Y's IRP5 certificate.

 Y is claiming allowable out-of-pocket medical expenses of R19 232 as well as R2 691 incurred and paid for over-the-counter medication for a physical impairment (the expenses appear on the prescribed list).
 Y has kept proof of all expenses.
-Y is the main member on ABC Medical Aid Fund and has two dependants.
+Y is the main member on ABC medical scheme and has two dependents.